AdaCore/training_material/courses/rust_essentials/180_modules/04-encapsulation.rst

 * Keep fields private

-  * Only your code can modify fields
+    * Only supplier code can modify fields

 * Provide :rust:`pub` getter and setter methods

   * Control how data is read or modified

-.. container:: latex_environment tiny
+.. container:: latex_environment scriptsize

   .. code:: rust